highlando/academic-kickstart/content/post/fenics-burger-pod-dmd/index.md

 So, I think that the results for POD are quite good noting that the reduced order model has 25 degrees of freedom whereas the full model has 51842.
-Nonetheless, in my tests, increasing the number of basis functions did not help much.
-One can use a larger `nu` to get better POD approximations.
+In my tests, increasing the number of basis functions as well as considering a larger `nu` led to better POD approximations.

 The DMD approach shows a similar performance.
 If compared to POD, the qualitative approximation looks less good but the numbers are slightly better.
-All in all, the DMD approximation seems less reliable as for some parameter choices, the performance severely deteriorated.
+All in all, the DMD approximation seems less reliable as for some parameter choices, the performance rather deteriorated than improved.

 [^1]: See, e.g., Lemma 2.5 of Baumann, Benner, and Heiland (2018): *Space-Time Galerkin POD with Application in Optimal Control of Semi-linear Parabolic Partial
   Differential Equations.* [arXiv:1611.04050](https://arxiv.org/abs/1611.04050)